mliw/CTPN_CRNN/README.md

 # CTPN

 The [repo](https://github.com/mliw/CTPN) contains all the technical details of CTPN.
-Document is not available temporarily.
+Document is not available at present.

 ****